sdogruyol/awesome-ruby/README.md

   * [Sinatra](http://www.sinatrarb.com/) - Sinatra is a DSL for quickly creating web applications in Ruby with minimal effort.
   * [Padrino](http://www.padrinorb.com/) - The Godfather of Sinatra provides a full-stack agnostic framework on top of Sinatra
   * [Cramp](http://cramp.in/) - Cramp is a fully asynchronous real-time web application framework in Ruby
+  * [Lotus](http://lotusrb.org/) - A newborn complete Ruby web framework that is simple, fast and lightweight.

 ## CMS